Neon:PrairieLand

 In all that has happened, I cannot help but wonder, how does all of this point to the greatness of Christ?
 It doesn't.
 If I were an unbelieving on-looker or family member, I wouldn't want to have anything to do with this garbage.
 I can fully understand why many people are antagonistic toward the Christian faith.

 I have a godly mate (a pastor friend) who has listened to me share about this abuse over the years.
 He has listened, prayed and given wise counsel.
-He has repeatedly given me a loving rebuke as I have struggled with the many lies my inlaws have spoken over me.
+He has repeatedly given me a loving rebuke as I have struggled with the many lies my in-laws have spoken over me.

 I can actually hear him now as I write this – “Dave, those are all a lie from the pit of Hell!”

-Saying the Quiet Part, Out Loud – Abused From the Pulpit. {↑}
+Saying the Quiet Part, Out Loud – Abused From the Pulpit. {}

 One of the most hurtful events recently happened when my father-in-law did some pulpit supply at the church they attend.

 I'll be honest: My Father-in-law's sermon was everything I expected.
 A theological and abusive trainwreck.
 It was probably one of the worst sermons that I have ever heard.
 I don't think you can even call it a sermon, let alone “Christian.”
 It was basically a far-right political rant, an extension of his Facebook ranting, pushing an angry, loveless and hyper-spiritualized political worldview, bemoaning how he and my mother-in-law were persecuted because of COVID while at the same time doing a lot of self-exaltation.
-Whiny, entitled and grievance-filled.

-Basically, it was a giant man-tantrum from the pulpit.
+Whiny, self-centred, entitled and grievance-filled.
+It was a giant man-tantrum from the pulpit.

 It was horribly political.
 Heavily influenced by (North) American exceptionalism, white Christian nationalism & the prosperity gospel.
 In my opinion, an unholy trinity that is the antithesis of the Kingdom and beauty of the Gospel that Jesus preached.

 It, unfortunately, highlights the level of political idolatry in some Christian circles.
-And there is a lot of it in my inlaws' circles.
+And there is a lot of it in my in-laws' circles.
 Adhering to conservative politics (and hating Liberals) is kin to the baptism of the Spirit in most cases.

 And boy, does it make me want to vomit... 🤮 🤮 🤮

 Did I mention there was a lot of self-exaltation happening from the pulpit also?
-So much talk about himself... his “opinions.”
-And even less about Jesus.
+So much talk about himself... and his “opinions.”

 Yes, I know that I'm being very uncharitable with my assessment.
 But the preaching of the Word is a serious thing.
 It is something that I'm called to.
 It is something that I am very passionate about.
 I always have been.
-The Spirit in me is grieved by this kind of garbage; horrible lies and distortions peddled as the Gospel.
+The Spirit in me is grieved by this kind of garbage: horrible lies and distortions peddled as the Gospel.
 The Gospel is non-negotiable.
-It is of first importance, unlike those secondary issues that I mentioned above.
+It is of first importance, unlike those secondary issues mentioned above.
 Plus, Scripture is very clear about the consequences of (unrepentant) preaching of another gospel.

 Can you tell that I'm majorly irked by this sermon's (lack of) “theological content”?